sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - Support for one-one, one-many, many-one messaging patterns to accommodate for a variety of scenarios
 - Compatibility with standard MQTT client libraries (ex.
 Eclipse Paho) allows users to migrate configuration much faster
 - Route MQTT messages through Event Grid subscriptions to integrate data with Azure services or custom endpoints for flexibility to further process the data
-- Support for TLS 1.2 endpoints for data plane operations to keep the data transmission secure
+- Support for TLS 1.2 and TLS 1.3 endpoints for data plane operations to keep the data transmission secure
 - Also, see [throttle limit tables](#mqtt-messages-limits) below

 ## Capabilities coming up in future releases